a-float/suu-cilium-10/README.md

 Kafka has a shared Cilium service associated with it so that it is accessible from both clusters

-### Clusters 2

-We will use two clusters for workers:
- - 3a: **addition_worker** and **subtraction_worker**
- - 3b: **multiplication** and **division_worker**

-Each worker will expose two interfaces to process requests:

- - Kafka interface:
-   - consume a message with a job payload and job id from a worker-specific Kafka topic (e. g. `addition_requests` topic for `addition_worker`)
-   - produce a message with a job result and job id to `results` topic

-Also, each worker will expose an HTTP GET endpoint `/about` with a static HTML response.

-### Shared service for clusters 1, 3a and 3b

-**log_collector** should be a service available on all three clusters: 1, 3a and 3b.
-It will expose two REST endpoints:
- - `/save_log` - workers will use it to save logs about operations (payload and result)
- - `/logs` - users will use it to read logs

-log_collector will store the logs in a text file within a persistent volume on Kubernetes

 ## 6. Installation method

 ### Local setup with minikube (single K8S cluster)